 Remember the answers to these questions as you craft your sales and marketing messages and build social engagement with your audience.

 Thanks to tools like Canva, you don’t have to be a professional graphic designer to look like one.
-Your direct sales company will supply approved marketing graphics for you to use, and may have some rules about creating your own, so pay close attention to your consultant agreement.
+Your direct sales company will likely supply approved marketing graphics for you to use.
+It may have rules about creating your own graphics, so pay close attention to your consultant agreement.